Russel88/DAtest/README.md

 the same order as columns in the count\_table):

     mytest <- testDA(count_table,predictor,paired=SubjectID)

+When a *paired* argument is provided, the predictor is shuffled within the levels of the *paired* factor.

 *Or without relative abundances, e.g. for normalized protein abundance:*